opensearch-project/documentation-website/_monitoring-plugins/alerting/api.md

   }
 }
 ```
-## Create a document-level monitor
+## Create a per document monitor
 Introduced 2.0
 {: .label .label-purple }

-You can create a document-level monitor programmatically that functions the same as a per document monitor in OpenSearch Dashboards.
-The document-level monitor runs a query that checks whether or not the results should trigger an alert notification based on individual documents within an index.
+You can create a per document monitor programmatically that functions the same as a per document monitor in OpenSearch Dashboards.
+The per document monitor allows you to generate an alert on individual documents in an index.
+It runs a query that checks whether or not the results should trigger an alert notification based on individual documents within an index.
+This is the only monitor that allows document-level alerting.

 You can combine multiple queries in a per document monitor by adding a tag to each query and then setting the trigger condition to that tag.

-For more information about document-level monitors, see [Monitor types]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/monitors/#monitor-types).
+For more information about per document monitors, see [Monitor types]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/monitors/#monitor-types).

-OpenSearch provides a Findings index: `.opensearch-alerting-finding*` that contains findings data for all per document monitor queries.

 ### Search for monitor findings